GetMeAThadCola/Group7Repo/README.md

 BiteRunner is a React-based e-commerce platform designed for a medium-sized food distributor to enable direct customer ordering and flexible logistics customization.

+This is the front-end code of the project.
+Coded in React and Updated by Group 7

 ---

 ## 🚀 Features